enjaku4/rabarber/README.md

 #### `#roles`

-View all roles assigned to the user:
+To view all the roles assigned to the user, use:

 ```rb
 user.roles
 ```

-Utilize these methods to manipulate user roles.
-For example, create a custom UI for managing roles or assign necessary roles during migration or runtime (e.g., when the user is created).
-Adapt them to fit the requirements of your app.

-If you need to list all the role names, use:
+If you need to list all the role names available in your application, use:

 ```rb
 Rabarber::Role.names
 ```

+Utilize these methods to manipulate user roles.
+For example, create a custom UI for managing roles or assign necessary roles during migration or runtime (e.g., when the user is created).
+Adapt them to fit the requirements of your application.

 ---

 ### Authorization Rules

-Include the `Rabarber::Authorization` module in the controller to which (specifically to it and its children) you want authorization rules to be applied.
+Include `Rabarber::Authorization` module into the controller that needs authorization rules to be applied (authorization rules will be applied to the controller and its children).
 Typically, it is `ApplicationController`, but it can be any controller.

 ```rb
 class ApplicationController < ActionController::Base